vrona/FHE.Chess/.swm/fhechess-project-flow.xf41t.sw.md

 ## #3 Models

-The chosen philosophy is straightforward: train one model to determine the SOURCE square (no matter the piece and evaluation), train another model to determine the TARGET square.
+**The chosen philosophy is straightforward**: train one model to determine the SOURCE square (no matter the piece and evaluation), train another model to determine the TARGET square.

+Consequences: AI always starts her moves the same way, but over 5 moves it starts to be very funny.

 *   **#3.1 clear source / target**